-In 2023, Maple Leaf Foods continued to commit resources to Sanitation is a foundational and critical part of our Food Safety Strategy.
-To prevent foodborne illness, it is paramount that all its fresh poultry pathogen reduction efforts by focusing on Salmonella monitoring, development and execution of mitigation plants, equipment, and surfaces are cleaned and sanitized following strict protocols and performed and verified in a stanstrategies along the entire end-to-end fresh poultry supply chain. dardized manner.
+Sanitation is a foundational and critical part of our Food Safety Strategy.
+To prevent foodborne illness, it is paramount that all plants, equipment, and surfaces are cleaned and sanitized following strict protocols and performed and verified in a standardized manner.
 In 2020, the approved sanitation strategy was launched as a rigorous Sanitation Strategy deployment.
-In Properly cooking fresh poultry kills Salmonella, but our path the first two years, standardization of practices was achieved forward is to first focus on pathogen reduction.
-Our multi-year through plant assessments by corporate sanitation and through Salmonella reduction strategy results in a reduction in the prevathe execution of an improvement plan that each plant owned lence, load and likelihood of the presence of the most pathogenic salmonella stereotypes: those most commonly associated with with corporate sanitation support.
+In the first two years, standardization of practices was achieved through plant assessments by corporate sanitation and through the execution of an improvement plan that each plant owned with corporate sanitation support.

 A performance metric was created called Sanitation Incident Reporting (SIR) to simplify performance measuring, reporting and governance in the same way that we implemented Health and Safety and FSQA metrics.
 Creation of a Sanitation Council brought executive and functional leaders together monthly to review results, receive project updates and approve activities has provided the governance needed to support the improvement effort by the plants.
-By the end of 2023, SIR performance for the main network improved by 43% from the previous year and by 83% from the 2019 baseline.
+By the end of 2023, SIR performance for the main network improved by 43%\ from the previous year and by 83%\ from the 2019 baseline.
 Overall, the plant network sanitation performance is stable and predictable with several facilities exceeding their plant targets.

 One goal of the sanitation strategy was to improve the cost associated with equipment damage caused by the sanitation process.
 Our corporate sanitation and asset reliability group partnered on a body of work starting in 2020 called Equipment Water Damage (EWD) to address recurring damage caused by the sanitation process.
-By the end of 2023, the program has been successfully launched at 67%^{} of the plants in the network and has significantly reduced recurring equipment damage, leading to tangible cost avoidance savings.
+By the end of 2023, the program has been successfully launched at 67%\ of the plants in the network and has significantly reduced recurring equipment damage, leading to tangible cost avoidance savings.
 In 2023, we have initiated work to investigate ways that we can execute the sanitation process more sustainably while maintaining asset care and not negatively impacting the effectiveness or efficiency of the sanitation process.